Link Search Menu Expand Document

 llm_config object required LLM model configuration

-num_retries integer 3 Retry attempts for failed LLM calls
+num_retries integer 3 Retry attempts for failed operations

-query_timeout integer 50000 Timeout for LLM queries in milliseconds
+query_timeout integer 50000 Timeout in milliseconds for Stardog queries (schema fetching for LLM IE, search queries for SpaCy/NLTK)

-temperature float Sampling temperature (0.0 = deterministic, 1.0 = creative)
+temperature float 0.0 Sampling temperature (0.0 = deterministic)

 top_p float Nucleus sampling parameter